ini/RedisBridge/docs/interfaces.md

 `RedisBridge.interfaces` provides a family of wrappers around a RedisBridge that provide specific interfaces for interacting with the bridge.

-## Basics: CallbackDecorator
+## Basics: CallbackInterface

-When implementing RedisBridge clients, it can become cumbersome keep track of various channels and messages types for every received message in `_receive_redis(msg)`. `RedisBridge.interfaces.CallbackDecorator` takes care of all this under the hood.
+When implementing RedisBridge clients, it can become cumbersome keep track of various channels and messages types for every received message in `_receive_redis(msg)`. `RedisBridge.interfaces.CallbackInterface` takes care of all this under the hood.
 All a client needs do is wrap a RedisBridge and register callbacks:
 ```
 >>> bridge = RedisBridge()
->>> interface = CallbackDecorator(bridge)
+>>> interface = CallbackInterface(bridge)
 >>> interface.register_callback(callback, channel)
 ```